Visit New Jewish Wisdom at Tikkun Magazine. read more

 Click hereto see a copy of this manual in PDF format.
-If you want to order a printed copy along with the cassette tape, send $18 to Beyt Tikkun, 951 Cragmont Ave, Berkeley, Ca. 94708.
+If you want to order a printed copy, send $18 to Beyt Tikkun, 951 Cragmont Ave, Berkeley, Ca. 94708.
 Or come to Beyt Tikkun services, usually held in San Francisco.
 Visit our calendar for upcoming events.

 Join Rabbi Michael Lerner and Cat Zavis for Shabbat and Torah Studies through Zoom, an online platform.